sheyll/b9-vm-image-builder/README.md

 To execute unit tests run:

     ./build_and_test.sh

 ## Installation

-To run b9 install
+To be able to use B9 install

 * lxc
 * libvirt with lxc support (libvirt-driver-lxc, libvirt-daemon-lxc,...)